eopeter/osquery-ping/README.md

 ```

 ## Running From Compiled Binaries
-* Download the extension in the [releases](https://github.com/eopeter/osquery-ping/releases) page for this repository
+* Download the latest extension in the [releases](https://github.com/eopeter/osquery-ping/releases) page for this repository
+* Move the downloaded extension to `/var/osquery/extensions` path.
+If the path `\var\osquery` does not exist, you may need to install Osquery using `brew install --cask osquery` and then create the extensions folder using `mkdir extensions` while in the `/var/osquery` path
+* Please note that macOS might complain about the file being downloaded from the internet.
+You can attempt to `right click on the file and then click Open` from the final path to verify that you downloaded the file and it is safe
+* The osquery agent will refuse to load an extension executable from the filesystem if the file's permissions allow write or modify by non-privileged accounts.
+Before loading the extension, change the owner of `\var\osquery\extensions\osquery-extension-ping.ext` file to be the root account using `chown root` and the permission of the file using `chmod 0744`
-* Run `sudo osqueryi --extension /Users/<user>/Downloads/osquery_extension_ping.ext` from terminal
+* Run `sudo osqueryi --extension /var/osquery/extensions/osquery-extension-ping.ext` from terminal or optionally, follow the [Autoloading Extensions](https://osquery.readthedocs.io/en/latest/deployment/extensions/#auto-loading-extensions) steps to allow this extension to auto load
 * Once `Osqueryi` starts, you should be able to execute the sample sql query above
+* If the above command does not work, see the troubleshooting steps below

 ## Building & Running From Source (Linux/ macOs)
 * Follow the instructions to install, configure and build `osquery` at [readthedocs.io](https://osquery.readthedocs.io/en/latest/development/building/) and stop before the configure step.
 * Clone this repository
-* Symlink the `osquery-ping` folder into `osquery/external/extension_osquery-extension-ping` using the command
+* Symlink the local path to the repository `osquery-ping` folder into `osquery/external/extension_osquery-extension-ping` using the command
 ```
 cd osquery
 ln -s ../../osquery-ping external/extension_osquery-extension-ping